Leeewith3Es/LeeesWhitelistPlugin/README.md

 # LeeesWhitelistPlugin
-Whitelist plugin for LeeesBungeeQueue AntiBot this plugin is still in beta and you may have to modify the source code your self the permission plugin this is hard coded to work with is luckperms ill be adding more configuration options and making it clearer on how to set this up some other day
+Whitelist plugin for LeeesBungeeQueue AntiBot this plugin is a webserver that allows players to whitelist their usernames after doing a captcha and it runs a command to add the permission antivpn.bypass which if you have antibot enabled in LBQ will allow players to join after verification